SteveBarnett/Remixing/_thinking/what-does-a-scrum-master-do.md

     - Sometimes writing user stories, even though that's really a Product thing
 - Jira admin stuff, assigning work, reporting
     - Shouldn't really be part of the job, but often is
-    - Orange flag
+    - Orange flag since the team is supposed do this themselves, with the scrum master supporting
-Same caveat — this is material to think with, not a conclusion.

 ## The modern, more delivery-focused, version

-Delivery is really on the team (and the Product Owner), not the scrum master.
-But "delivery manager" is more about the business and meeting the business's needs.
+- Delivery is really on the team (and the Product Owner), not the scrum master.
+"Delivery manager" is more about the business and meeting the business's needs.
+- Dedicated scrum master are fewer these days because of budget cuts and the tasks being absorbed into other people's jobs.

-Delivery manager has a more established and clear career path, scrum master kinda doesn't.
+- Delivery manager has a more established and clear career path, scrum master kinda doesn't.
+- There's a spectrum between scrum master and delivery manager.

+My take on the differences:

 - Less facilitation, the team do it themselves more
 - Becomes less servant leadership and more coordination and direction, possibly line management
-- Shit umbrella gets bigger and wider, but/and more useful/powerful
+- Shit umbrella gets bigger and wider: more power to make changes, and covers more things
 - Much less focus on agile stuff and more reporting and metrics and things

 <!--